- InDesign User Guide

 If you add text to a button, remember to copy and paste the text from the Normal button state to the Rollover button state.
-Otherwise, the text you add does not appear when the mouse rolls over the button in the PDF or SWF file.
+Otherwise, the text you add does not appear when the mouse rolls over the button in the fixed layout EPUB, PDF, or SWF file.

 You can resize buttons.
 If you drag a pair of Next Page/Previous Page arrow buttons, resize the first button, and then select the second button, and choose Object > Transform Again > Transform Again.

 When you convert a button to an object, the contents of the button remain on the page without the button properties.
 Any content associated with the button’s other states are also removed.

 You can create, edit, and manage interactive effects in InDesign.
 When the document is exported to fixed layout EPUB, PDF, or SWF, these interactive actions can be active.

 For example, suppose you want to create a button that causes a sound to play in a PDF document.
 You can place the sound file in an InDesign document, and then create a button that causes the sound to play when you click the button in the PDF document.

 In this example, clicking the mouse button is the event, and playing the sound is the action.

 Some actions are supported in PDF and SWF/EPUB files, and some actions are supported only in PDF or SWF/EPUB.
 When choosing an action, avoid choosing a PDF-only action if you’re exporting to SWF or fixed layout EPUB.
 Also, avoid choosing a SWF/EPUB-only action if you’re exporting to PDF.

 You can assign actions to different events.
 For example, in an exported PDF file, you can specify a sound to play when the mouse pointer enters the button area, and a movie to play when the mouse button is clicked and released.
 You can also assign multiple actions to the same event.
 For example, you can create an action that plays a movie and sets the view zoom to Actual Size.